LLNL/lbann/docs/data_transforms.rst

 Resize
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenCV is required to use this tranformation.
+OpenCV is required to use this transformation.
 Each sample is resized
 up or down to the given size.
 An example usage is:

 .. code-block:: none